karuri04/profile-webpage/README.md

 # profile-webpage
-This is a personal website
+This webpage describes my personal professional data, kind like a resume should